antrea-io/antrea/docs/multicluster/quick-start.md

 2. You need to update the member cluster ID in `multicluster_membercluster_template.yaml` to the cluster ID of the new member cluster in the step 2 of initializing ClusterSet.
-For example, you can run the following commands to the following to initialize the ClusterSet for a member cluster with ID `test-cluster-member2`:
+For example, you can run the following commands to initialize the ClusterSet for a member cluster with ID `test-cluster-member2`:

 ```bash
 $kubectl apply -f leader-access-token.yml